 This course offers students the chance to:

-- Explore the science behind the news.
+- Explore the science behind the headlines.

 - Examine how information is gathered and delivered.

 - Experience the relationship between the discipline that assesses and collects information (science) with the discipline that is responsible for communicating it to the world at large (humanities).

 - Learn from guest experts in a number of different fields.